Chapter Text

 Her warning came too late:

-Two giant rodent creatures leapt at them from the shadowed wastewater.
+Two giant rodent creatures leapt at them from the murky wastewater.

-Joey sprinted to Donna’s side, reaching out to help her in any way he could.
-He wasn’t a natural fighter, and he never had been despite his parents’ best (worst) efforts.
-The creature struck too fast, knocking him down to his knees.
+Joey sprinted to Donna’s side, reaching out to help his friend in any way that he could.
+He wasn’t a natural fighter.
+He had never been, despite his parents’ best (worst) efforts.
+They had still taught him everything that he knew.
+The creature struck too fast and sent him to his knees.

 Numbness came first.